abar494/wdcc-react-lab/spec/Session-01.md

 }
 ```

 Note the **`key`** prop of the `<li>` above.
 When we render arrays of components as we are doing here, we should supply a `key` prop, whose value should be unique within that array.
 This allows React to make certain optimizations when rendered data changes.
-In the case of our `PokemonList`, a Pokémon's `id` is a great candidate.
+In the case of our `PokemonList`, a Pokémon's `dexNumber` is a great candidate for a key.

-At the same time you implement this, you can also modify `App.js` so that it also gets its data from the `pokemon.json` array.
+At the same time you implement this, you can also modify `App.jsx` so that it also gets its data from the `pokemon.json` array.
 For now, we can simply display the first Pokémon in the list, like so:

 ```jsx
 <PokemonDetail pokemon={mons[0]} />